 Aggregate Limit $10,000,000

-Contractor or its agent/broker will confirm that PEBA must be covered as additional insured on Umbrella Excess in a form equal or equivalent to the Additional Insured and endorsements referenced in the underlying CGL (both Premises/Operations and Products/Completed Operations).
+Contractor will confirm that PEBA must be covered as additional insured on Umbrella Excess in a form equal or equivalent to the Additional Insured and endorsements referenced in the underlying CGL (both Premises/Operations and Products/Completed Operations) specific to Contractor’s act or omissions in performance under this Agreement.

 6.9.2 Contractor’s Liability Insurance – General.

 (a) Without limiting any of the obligations or liabilities of Contractor, Contractor will procure from a company or companies lawfully authorized to do business in South Carolina and with a current A.M.
-Best rating of no less than A-: VII, and maintain for the duration of the Contract, insurance against claims for injuries to persons or damages to property which may arise from or in connection with the performance of the work and the results of that work by the Contractor, his agents, representatives, employees or Subcontractors.
+Best rating of no less than A-: VII, or the equivalent rating from another nationally recognized ratings provider and maintain for the duration of the Contract, insurance against claims for injuries to persons or damages to property which may arise from or in connection with the performance of the work and the results of that work by the Contractor, his agents, representatives, employees or Subcontractors.

 (b) Coverage will be at least as broad as: